Ciamuthama/Senko/README.md

 - **Enhanced Social Sharing:** Integrate with popular music app providers like Spotify, Apple Music, and YouTube Music to access a wide range of tracks for your slideshows.
 - **Expanded Social Sharing Options:** Share your slideshows on a variety of social media platforms to reach a wider audience and inspire others with your creations.

-Stay tuned for these exciting updates and more as we continue to evolve and improve PicMash to meet your creative needs!
+Stay tuned for these exciting updates and more as we continue to evolve and improve Senkō to meet your creative needs!